 The Egg Donation Decision

-- Known vs. Anonymous Donor: Some couples choose a friend or family member; others prefer anonymity
+- Known vs. Anonymous Donor: Some couples choose a friend or family member; others prefer anonymity for clearer boundaries

 - Whose Sperm: You can use one partner's sperm, or create embryos with both partners' sperm and transfer together